Facebook

 Context

-This list ranks the 16 cities in the Brevard County, FL by White population, as estimated by the United States Census Bureau.
-It also highlights population changes in each cities over the past five years.
+This list ranks the 55 counties in the California by Non-Hispanic White population, as estimated by the United States Census Bureau.
+It also highlights population changes in each counties over the past five years.

 When available, the data consists of estimates from the U.S. Census Bureau American Community Survey (ACS) 5-Year Estimates, including: